-Step 5: As a beginner, it is important to study other illustrator's work, but eventually you will develop your own signature style.
+As a beginner, it is important to study other illustrator's work, but eventually, you will develop your own signature style.
 To do this, you need to be willing to spend some time experimenting with different drawing techniques and rendering mediums.

 There are a variety of things that determine your style; do you like using paint, coloured pencils, or do you stick to black and white?
 How do you illustrate the face of the figure?
 What kind of clothes are you designing?
 All these little details work together to create a look that is distinctively yours.

 A croquis is a sketch of a human body that serves as a template for a designer to draw on, usually disproportionate to the human body.
 Often referred to as the 9-head figure, the exaggerated length allows the designer to display more design details in the illustration.
 When sourcing croquis templates, choose the pose best suited for your intended design and vision.
-The Shaw Academy croquis template (which is free to download) is an excellent blueprint to store in your library, giving you the opportunity to create strong and visually appealing fashion illustrations.
+The Shaw Academy fashion figure template which you can download for free above is an excellent blueprint to store in your library, giving you the opportunity to create strong and visually appealing fashion illustrations.